Holistic Resource Management (HRM) Grazing Schemes Are Degenerative

 Holistic resource management (HRM) proponents often claim that HRM livestock grazing schemes are a form of regenerative agriculture, but they are degenerative in arid environments.

 HRM was invented by Allan Savory, who has convinced many people that he is an environmental guru.
 His followers in Arizona are led by the Drylands Alliance for Addressing Water Needs (DAAWN).
-Savory claims that disturbances caused by livestock grazing are natural because vegetation co-evolved with herds of wild grazing animals.
+Savory claims that disturbances caused by livestock grazing are natural because vegetation co-evolved with herds of large grazing animals.
 But that’s not true for the rugged rangelands of the American Southwest.
-Big herds of large grazing animals, such as bison, haven’t been found here since at least the end of the Pleistocene era, more than 10,000 years ago – because the climate was too arid to support them.
+Herds of large grazing animals, such as bison, haven’t been found here since at least the end of the Pleistocene era, more than 10,000 years ago – because the climate became too arid to support them.
 Subsequently, the area’s dry ecosystems aren’t adapted to intense grazing from large ungulates.

 Despite this, HRM proponents still claim that Savory’s grazing systems are a way to produce win-win solutions, wherein ranchers get to put more cattle on the land while, at the same time, wildlife habitat is improved by the their grazing.
 HRM grazing schemes are typically implemented through a coercive and biased “collaborative” process, and use high forage utilization rates combined with short duration, time-controlled, periods of grazing.
 The problem is that HRM grazing schemes aren’t based on science, and there’s plenty of research that proves they don’t work.